-Cylinders used for bail-out and suit/buoyancy control device (BCD) inflation that are at an increased risk of water ingress, are internally examined every 6 months.
+Cylinders used for bail-out or part of a bail-out system and suit/buoyancy control device (BCD) inflation that are at an increased risk of water ingress, are internally examined every 6 months.

 Cylinders either individually or supplied in bundles and used only on the surface to provide gas to a diver via an umbilical have been inspected and tested every 10 years.